-This leaflet is for the parents and carers of children who are being offered a test called rapid exome sequencing because they have unusually severe COVID-19 for someone their age.
+This leaflet is for the parents and carers of very unwell babies and children who are being offered a genetic test called exome sequencing.
 It explains what the test is, how it is carried out, and the kind of information it might provide.
-You will have a chance to ask questions and discuss the test with a doctor or genetic specialist before deciding whether to go ahead.
+You will have a chance to ask questions and discuss the test with a doctor or other specialist before deciding whether to go ahead.